dipesh37/blood_bank_inverntory_backend/readme.md

 ## Authentication

-Use postman and use your JWT token which will be created when an admin registers in postman. add Authorization in the header section and enter the token as explained below:
+Use postman and use your JWT token which will be created when an admin registers in postman.
+Add Authorization in the header section and enter the token as explained below:

 ```
 Authorization: Bearer <your-jwt-token>